-Being a startup founder is not a cakewalk.
+Being a startup founder (an entrepreneur or wantrepreneur) is not a cakewalk.
 While walking down this path, you go through various phases during which you need to make firm decisions with regard to your vision, team, and company.

 As a founder, you need to wear multiple hats and lead the team with substantial motivation.
 It is also important to contemplate your intent before you are ready to take your chances.
 Your plan for the journey has to be exceptionally clever to be able to play the startup game.

-Before you roll a dice, take a look at the rules that you need to remember as a founder:
+Before you roll a dice as an entrepreneur, take a look at the rules that you need to remember:

 1. Don’t be an entrepreneur for the funding sake